 Another point I want to make here is that I don’t recommend including things like chia puddings on a regular basis in your diet.
 For me things like this are considered an occasional food and I would not personally consume chia puddings every morning.
 I prefer to stick to things like eggs, vegetables, some fruit or even leftovers from the night before for breakfast, plus I like to change things up as much as possible for my morning meal.
 Although chia puddings don’t have to be eaten only for breakfast, they can also be a dessert again I recommend treating it as a sometimes food.

 One more thing before we get into the recipe.
 This Apple Chia Pudding also contains gelatin/gelatine, the brand of gelatin that I use and highly recommend is this one, if you’re in the UK you can get yours here or here.
 This type of gelatin is called Collage Hydrolysate which means it can be dissolved in cold/warm water and won’t gel.
 I usually stir it into my tea in the mornings and even add it to my bone broth or even soups for an extra boost of nutrition, it has no taste so it can really be stirred into any type of liquid.
 This particular brand of gelatin also comes from animals raised in their natural environment.

 Ok so let’s get to this recipe shall we…

-Place almond milk or other milk into a blender.
+- Place almond milk or coconut milk into a blender.